loicboyer/AWS-DeepRacer-2020/README.md

 ## AWS Deepracer

-This Github contains models for the 2020 AWS DeepRacer League
+This Github contains models and Python code using Reinforcment Learning for the 2020 AWS DeepRacer League

 ## Resources